50SACINMYSOCIDGAF/TTSNOTES/README.md

    $api_key = '-';
    ```
    Replace the hyphen with your OpenAI API key, keeping it within the quotes.

-   /n**FOR ANY SUBJECTS THAT ARENT COMPUTER SCIENCE/CYBERSECURITY YOU WILL NEED TO UPDATE THE PROMPT IN SUMMARIZE.PHP TO YOUR SUBJECT TO GET A REPLY.
+ **FOR ANY SUBJECTS THAT ARENT COMPUTER SCIENCE/CYBERSECURITY YOU WILL NEED TO UPDATE THE PROMPT IN SUMMARIZE.PHP TO YOUR SUBJECT TO GET A REPLY.
 IT IS `role => user, content` IN THE API REQUEST.**

 6. Start your local web server:
    - For XAMPP: Start Apache from the XAMPP Control Panel